edper/getting-cleaning-data-final-project/codebook.md

 *The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain."*

+###Raw Data###

-The source data is donwloaded from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The source data could be donwloaded from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) which approximately **61MB** in size.

 There are several files on the above zipped file.
+But it is mainly divided into two groups of files as per the design of this study, namely, the **train** and **test** data sets.
+For example the **x_train.txt** and **x_test.txt** contains the performance sets of the 70% and 30% of the subject respectively.
+And the **y_train.txt** and **y_test.txt** contains the sets of activity perform by agai 70% and 30% of the subject respectively.
+As mentioned above there are 30 subjects on this experiments.
+Also **activity_label.txt** contains the activity description of the subject, namely, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTARS, SITTING, STANDING and LAYING.

+The measurement variables are group according to **time** and **frequency** domains.
+Thus variable names under time domain is prefixed with letter 't' and variable names under frequency domain are prefixed with letter 'f'.
+Both under time and frequency domains there are four major group of measurements, namely, **3-axial linear accelerations**, **3-axial angular velocity**, **body jerks** and the **magnitude** of the three dimensional signals.
+Accelerations (which is the rate of velocity with respect to time) are measured in **m/s** (meter per second) in which gravitational force 'g' (9.8 m/s^2) is deducted for accuracy.
+Angular velocity is measured in **radians per second**.

+It also includes the name of all measurement variables inside features.txt and as well as the activity description inside
-But it is mainly divided into two groups of files as per the design of this study, namely, the train and test data sets.
-After combining both the train and test files including the subject and the activity the subject perform there were a total of 10,299 observations/rows and 564 variables/rows.
-However, all the measurement variables are 561 in all as shown below.
+After combining both the train and test files including the subject and the activity the subject perform there were a total of **10,299** observations/rows and **564** variables/rows.
+However, all the measurement variables are **561** in all as shown below.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y